Introduction goes here.

 To all and singular admirals and their lieutenants, sheriffs, customers, keepers of sea ports and other maritime places, mayors, bailiffs, ministers and others.

-Licence to Thomas de Ingelby, merchant, that he and his servants may load 300 quarters of beans and peas and 300 quarters of oats into ships in the port of Bridgwater Bruggewater, and take them to the city of Bordeaux Burdegal', provided that Thomas find sufficient security in the said port that he will take the grain to Bordeaux and not to any other place outside the king's realm.
+Licence to Thomas de Ingelby, merchant , that he and his servants may load 300 quarters of beans and peas and 300 quarters of oats into ships in the port of Bruggewater Bridgwater , and take them to the city of Burdegal' Bordeaux , provided that Thomas find sufficient security in the said port that he will take the grain to Bordeaux and not to any other place outside the king's realm.
 Order that Thomas and his servants be permitted to do this without hindrance, having first paid the due customs in the said port, any previous orders to the contrary notwithstanding.

 For John de Newenton, kt.